jiyucho9145/bfcm/README.md

 - OS: Linux or macOS
 - Python3

-## Usage

-1. Change directory into the extracted bfcm directory in your terminal.
-2. If a model corresponding to *training_data_dir_name* has not been made yet, run `./train.sh training_data_dir_name` for making a model in the database.
-3. Run `./prob.sh training_data_dir_name document_content category` for calculation.
-4. The conditional probability of *category* given *document_content* would be printed in a terminal.

 ## Installation

 1. Download bfcm as a zip file form bfcm repository page (https://github.com/jiyucho9145/bfcm).